Searching the entire sky for the secrets to our universe

 A few hundred million years after the Big Bang came a period known as the cosmic dawn when the first stars and galaxies were born.
 Star formation peaked some five billion years later and it's been on a slow decline ever since, according to Bock.
 But astronomers worry they may not be accounting for all the light inside galaxies that may be too tiny, too diffuse, or too far away for other telescopes to have detected.

 "SPHEREx is going to address this subject in a novel way," said Bock.
 "It's going to look at the total glow produced by all galaxies.
-And by looking this way, we can see if we've missed any sources of light," allowing Bock and others to find galaxies that, until now, have been hidden.
+And by looking this way, we can see if we've missed any sources of light."
+This could allow Bock and others to find galaxies that, until now, have been hidden.

 Finding the fingerprints of life